message/iata/US.md

 - passengers with a letter of invitation or other official document, issued by the USA, by other government or by the United Nations, traveling on duty;
 - nationals of Afghanistan, Algeria, Angola, Armenia, Benin, Burkina Faso, Burundi, Cameroon, Central African Rep., Chad, Congo, Congo (Dem.
 Rep.), Cote d'Ivoire, Djibouti, Egypt, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Haiti, Iraq, Kenya, Kiribati, Liberia, Libya, Madagascar, Malawi, Mali, Mozambique, Myanmar, Namibia, Nicaragua, Niger, Nigeria, Papua New Guinea, Senegal, Sierra Leone, Solomon Isl., Somalia, South Sudan, Syria, Tanzania, Togo, Uganda, Vanuatu, Yemen and Zambia, with a visa issued by the USA, excluding B -1 and B -2 visas;
 - members of the U.S. Armed Forces, their spouses, and children younger than 18 years;
-- merchant seamen with a C-1 and D visa.
+- merchant seamen with one of the following visas: C, D, C1/D, B1, H or L.
 - More details can be found at Requirement for Proof of COVID-19 Vaccination for Air Passengers | CDC
 3. Passengers entering or transiting through the USA must have a negative COVID-19 test taken at most 3 days before departure from the first embarkation point.
 Tests accepted are: antigen, NAAT, RT-LAMP, RT-PCR or TMA.
 Passengers details (e.g., name and date of birth) in the certificate must match those stated in the passport or other travel document; and the test result must specify "negative" or "not detected".
 If marked "invalid" it is not accepted.
 This does not apply to: